 The hip joint is the largest joint in the body.
 Naturally, it can withstand repeated motion and a fair amount of wear and tear.
 This ball-and-socket joint fits together in a way that allows for fluid movement.
 Despite its durability, the hip joint is not indestructible.
 With age and use, the cartilage can wear down or become damaged.
 Muscles and tendons in the hip can get overused.
 The hip bone itself can be broken during a fall or other injury.
 Any of these conditions can lead to hip pain and ultimately, hip surgery.

 At the Arthritis and Fracture Care Center, our expert teams provide non-surgical and advanced surgical methods to treat hip injuries of all types.
-Timothy Bonatus, DO, Bourck Cashmore, MD and Brandon Clark, DO, care for patients from all walks of life, ages and levels of activity, with the highest quality of orthopaedic services.
+Timothy Bonatus, DO, and Bourck Cashmore, MD care for patients from all walks of life, ages and levels of activity, with the highest quality of orthopaedic services.

 Types of Hip Surgeries: